 - New paper: Bystander responses impact accurate detection of murine and human antigen-specific CD8 T cells

 - New collaborative paper: Microbial Exposure Enhances Immunity to Pathogens Recognized by TLR2 but Increases Susceptibility to Cytokine Storm through TLR4 Sensitization.

 - Newest lab member, Roger Berton.
 Welcome to the lab!

-- New paper: Defining Memory CD8 T Cell
+- New review: Defining Memory CD8 T Cell

-- New paper: Sepsis induced T cell immunoparalysis: the ins and outs of impaired T cell immunity
+- New review: Sepsis induced T cell immunoparalysis: the ins and outs of impaired T cell immunity

 - New paper: Polymicrobial sepsis influences NK-cell-mediated immunity by diminishing NK-cell-intrinsic receptor-mediated effector responses to viral ligands or infections

 - New collaborative paper: Repeated Antigen Exposure Extends the Durability of Influenza-Specific Lung-Resident Memory CD8+ T Cells and Heterosubtypic Immunity